-My mother was not the always ready to be cheerful in the morning.
+My mother was not always ready to be cheerful in the morning.
 She was quiet in the morning.
-She liked to ease into the day… without greetings, discussions or any human interaction for that matter.
-I must say thought, she did embrace mornings once the kids were all out of the house.
-Hmmmm, I wonder if we had anything to do with that?
+She liked to ease into the day without greetings, discussions or any human interaction for that matter.
+I must say though, she did embrace mornings once the kids were all out of the house.
+Hmmm, I wonder if we had anything to do with that?

 Daddy and I would talk and discuss the world’s problems and joke and laugh, something that my mother could never understand!

 But I digress!
 As Jason was pushing my 12 items past the barcode thingy I mentioned his nice tie, “Jason, what a handsome looking tie you have on”.

 He looked a little surprised and then a slow sweet smile overtook his face.
 “Thanks”, he said.
 And then added, “I thought I should wear a tie when I came to work.
 I bought another tie so I wouldn’t have to wear the same one every day”.

 Oh my goodness, I thought that was so cute I just wanted to hug the stuffin’ out of him!
 I didn’t because I thought that might be a little scary!
 But he was just so stinkin’ cute!!!

 He went on to ask me if I knew how to get the crinkle at the top of his tie out and I told him that I thought his tie looked perfect and that was just the way ties were.
 I told him that when I was a young girl I went to a Scottish boarding school and had to wear a tie like his every day.